jundalisay/spblist/content/en/research/euler/mechanica2/chapter-03d.md

-these substituted there is produced the following equation for the curve amb : or if the whole arc AMB, which in vacuo is put for the completed descent, is called c, then gcc b = 2a and thus for the curve amb this equation arises :EULER'S MECHANICA VOL. 2.
+these substituted there is produced the following equation for the curve amb : or if the whole arc AMB, which in vacuo is put for the completed descent, is called c, then gcc b = 2a and thus for the curve amb this equation arises :
-Chapter 3d.
-Translated and annotated by Ian Bruce. page 485

 Therefore lest this curve becomes imaginary at the point a, it is necessary that g m−1 < 2m a m k m or the height of the arc AB must be less than kg m g ; for if the height of the arc AB = kg m g , then the tangent of the curve amb is vertical at b.
 Therefore if B is